Victoria College of Music and Drama: Diplomas

-The College has a full system of diploma examinations, available in most fields.
+The college has a full system of diploma examinations, available in most fields.
 Until 2012 a Pre-Diploma Certificate existed and wadm the followed by the first full diploma, the Diploma of Victoria College of Music and Drama (DipVCM), which carries with it the right to post-nominal letters and reduced academic dress.
 The certificate was withdrawn from all subjects to come into line with other awarding bodies at the higher levels.
 There then follows the three standard diplomas of Associate (AVCM), Licentiate (LVCM) and Fellow (FVCM) which all carry post-nominal letters and academic dress.
 These are available in all fields as performers' or teachers' diplomas, as well as by composition, conducting, research and theory.
-There also exists the award of Certificated Teacher (CT, VCM) which is an award based upon teaching ability and the Honorary Life Membership (HonVCM) for those who have given many years service to the College as a teacher, local secretary, examiner, etc. Both these carry post-nominal letters.
+There also exists the award of Certificated Teacher (CT, VCM) which is an award based upon teaching ability and the Honorary Life Membership (HonVCM) for those who have given many years service to the college as a teacher, local secretary, examiner, etc. Both these carry post-nominal letters.
 FVCM is also awarded as an honorary award from time to time for distinguished service to the College.
-Some diplomas also carry the suffix 'Ed' for in Education (e.g. AVCMEd) and theology diplomas are suffixed as LVCM(Th).
+Some diplomas also carry the suffix 'Ed' for Education (e.g. AVCMEd) and theology diplomas are suffixed as LVCM(Th).
 Teaching and education diplomas do not confer UK Qualified Teacher Status, rather they show that the examiner would recommend them to a prospective student.

 The College of Violinists was founded in 1890 and became an administrative division of Victoria College of Music in 1962.
 In addition the diplomas noted above, the diplomas of Associate of the College of Violinists (ACV) and Licentiate of the College of Violinists (LCV) remain available through Victoria College Examinations as performance diplomas for string players, while Fellow of the College of Violinists (FCV) is awarded purely for services to the arts.